ovh/manager/packages/manager/modules/ng-layout-helpers/README.md

 ## Development

-If you want to contribute to the project, follow theses instructions:
+If you want to contribute to the project, follow these instructions:

 Foremost, you should launch a global installation at the root folder of this repository: